Working with the Community: Activist Milestone #2

 Allow an hour so that activists have a chance to read through the materials and ask questions, write their letters, and even share them with the group if they wish.
 Make sure that each letter has the full name, address, and phone number of the writer.

-Note: All mail sent to congressional offices in Washington is now screened for anthrax, so we suggest you fax a copy of your handwritten letter to Congress, mail or deliver your letter to the local district office, or contact your members of Congress via e-mail (which is still less effective than a handwritten letter).
-The simplest thing is for you or someone else to fax the letters in all at once.
-If this is an option, simply offer to collect the letters and fax them.
+Note: All mail sent to congressional offices in Washington is still screened for biological agents, so we suggest you scan a copy of your handwritten letter to Congress, mail or deliver your letter to the local district office, or contact your members of Congress via e-mail.
+The simplest thing is for you or someone else to send the letters in all at once.
+If this is an option, simply offer to collect the letters and scan/e-mail them.

 Following up on your letters is just as important as writing the letter itself.
 Follow-up not only allows you to find out what the response is to your letter, it also helps to develop relationships with congressional staff, that is key to creating political will.
 Therefore, encourage each member of your meeting to do their follow-up!

 If a letter was sent to a congressional office and a response is desired, do not hesitate to use the legislator contact details off the RESULTS website to make a follow-up call.
 Anyone can use this as an opening for further conversation, including the booking of a face-to-face meeting with an aide or with the congressperson.
-Additionally, if a letter was meant for print in your local media and it gets published, send a copy to RESULTS Communications Director Colin Smith.
+Additionally, if a letter was meant for print in your local media and it gets published, report it.
 Be sure to also send a copy to the relevant legislators in your area; this will show that not only do you speak out on hunger and poverty, but you are available to voice support back in the home district when any legislator takes action on our issues.